ISO 27001 Clause 4.4 ISMS

-ISO 27001 Clause 4.4 requires an organisation to have an information security management system that is established, implemented and continually improved.
+ISO 27001 Clause 4.4 is the Information Security Management System.
+It requires an organisation to have an information security management system that is established, implemented and continually improved.

 Part of ISO 27001 Clause 4 Context of Organisation this is the fourth requirement.
 It builds upon